Saint Joseph Regional High School: 2022

-In 2022, SJR presented the world premiere of the musical adaption of the popular movie Mystic Pizza.
+In 2022, SJR presented the world premiere of the musical adaption of the movie Mystic Pizza.
 The production was featured on FOX5's Good Day New York with interviews of the cast and clips from the show featured.

-2023
+2022–23

-SJR presented Into The Woods as their Winter musical.
-Awards or nominations are yet to be announced.
-They will be presenting Clue as their Spring play.
+SJR presented Into The Woods as their Winter musical and Clue as their Spring play.

+2023–24

+In 2023, SJR did a student-directed production of the play Twelve Angry Men.
+In the winter, they performed Les Misérables.
+This performance won "Best Overall Musical" at the Metropolitan High School Theater Awards.

+In the spring of 2024, SJR presented A Chorus Line.

+2024–25

+In 2024, SJR performed the student-directed All In The Timing.
+In the winter, they performed Footloose, which was nominated for "Best Overall Musical" at the Metropolitan High School Theater Awards.

+In the spring of 2025, they presented Rumors.

+2025-26

+In 2025, SJR presented the student-directed, Is He Dead?
+In the winter, they will present Pippin.

 WSJR

+WSJR was re-launched in the 2023-2024 school year after being shut down due to Covid.
+Every day students are the host executive producers, technical producers, and reporters on the show, which is broadcast on YouTube every morning and is proctored by Mr. Ryan Asselta.

-St. Joes has a TV studio, WSJR, that runs on a closed circuit system on every school day from 8:15am to 8:24am.
+St. Joes has a TV studio, WSJR.
+It is live streamed on Youtube every school day from 8:00am to 8:10am.
 WSJR generally has students as anchors, and broadcasts school announcements and sport results (school and pro).